rootisgod/rootisgod/content/posts/2024/2024-05-27-Creating-Proxmox-Templates-with-Ansible.md

       shell: /tmp/create-ubuntu-2404-template.sh
 ```

 This is the script we run to create the VM template in proxmox.
 Place it in a ```./scripts``` folder.
 It will setup a machine template and create a template we can use to create VMs.
+Tweak anything below as you see fit.
+In particular, the place to pickup the SSH authorised key for access.

 ```bash
 #! /bin/bash